"There is no other consumer product that is more carefully graded than a diamond."

 A diamond's clarity is measured by how easy it is to see through it, based on blemishes on the surface and inclusions disrupting its internal integrity.
 Flawless diamonds, graded as FL, have the highest degree of clarity and command the highest prices.
 At slightly lower grades, inclusions will not interrupt the transparency of the stone to the naked eye; they are simply the diamond's fingerprint.

-James Veale works with diamond of Si1 (slightly included 1) clarity and above.
+Veale Fine Jewellery works with diamond of Si1 (slightly included 1) clarity and above.
 These grades are all uninterrupted by blemishes or inclusions to the naked eye.

 A diamond's size is measured in carat weight.
 One carat is 0.2g.
 It is important to remember that while weight is essential, two diamonds of equal weight can be of differing values depending on how well they are cut, their colour and their clarity.
 When all the 4Cs are at their best, a larger diamond will enhance all the diamond’s delightful characteristics.

-James Veale works with a range of carat weights and often uses different sized stones within the same ring to create maximum effect and outstanding charm.
+Veale Fine Jewellery works with a range of carat weights and often uses different sized stones within the same ring to create maximum effect and outstanding charm.

 James is a Gem-a certified diamond grader and is happy to give you advice on the best diamonds to buy for your ring.